Human Research Ethics Applications

 Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 In October 2020 AIATSIS published the Code of Ethics for Aboriginal and Torres Strait Islander Research.
 This document supersedes and replaces the Guidelines for Ethical Research in Australian Indigenous Studies (GERAIS).
 All references to GERAIS in Australian research codes and guidance should be taken to refer to the latest AIATSIS Code.
 All researchers must ensure that they address the requirements of this Code.
-Please read the Code and further information about the guidelines, application framework, forms and templates, committee meeting dates and FAQs:
+Please read the AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research and the Guide to Applying the AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Researcher (2020) for further information.

 National Health and Medical Research Council (NHMRC)

-The below guidelines provide a set of principles to ensure research is safe, respectful, responsible, high quality and of benefit to Aboriginal and Torres Strait Islander people and communities:
+The Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders 2018 provide a set of principles to ensure research is safe, respectful, responsible, high quality and of benefit to Aboriginal and Torres Strait Islander People and communities.

-The below document is a companion guideline that provides advice on how these values and principles can be put into practice in research:
+Keeping research on track II is a companion guideline that provides advice on how these values and principles can be put into practice in research.

 Visit the NHMRC website for further information and resources.